3-connected Reduction for Regular Graph Covers: Planar Graphs

+For more details, we refer the reader to characterization of spherical groups and orbifolds (which are regular quotients of the sphere, together with additional information about branch points) in~\cite{conway2016symmetries}.
+See Fig.~\ref{fig:quotients_of_primitive_graphs} for examples of these quotients of the sphere.

+\heading{Quotients of 3-connected Planar Graphs.} Using Lemma~\ref{lem:quotients_of_sphere}, we may characterize all possible quotients of 3-connected planar graphs:

-\begin{lemma}[\cite{stillwell}] Let $G$ be a 3-connected planar graph and $\Gamma$ be a semiregular subgroup of $\Aut(G)$.
-There are three types of quotients of $G$: \begin{packed_head_enum}{(a)} \item[(a)] \emph{Rotational quotients} -- The action of $\Gamma$ is orientation preserving and the quotient $G / \Gamma$ is planar. \item[(b)] \emph{Reflectional quotients} -- The action of $\Gamma$ is orientation reversing but does not contain an antipodal involution.
-Then the quotient $G / \Gamma$ is planar and necessarily contains half-edges. \item[(c)] \emph{Antipodal quotients} -- The action of $\Gamma$ is orientation reversing and contains an antipodal involution.
+\begin{lemma} Let $G$ be a 3-connected planar graph and $\Gamma$ be a semiregular subgroup of $\Aut(G)$.
+There are three types of quotients of $G$: \begin{packed_head_enum}{(a)} \item[(a)] \emph{Rotational quotients} -- The action of $\Gamma$ is orientation preserving and the quotient $G / \Gamma$ is planar. \item[(b)] \emph{Reflectional quotients} -- The action of $\Gamma$ is orientation reversing and does not contain the antipodal mapping.
+Then the quotient $G / \Gamma$ is planar and necessarily contains at least one half-edge.
+Further for $|\Gamma| = 2$, the quotient $G / \Gamma$ contains at least three half-edges. \item[(c)] \emph{Antipodal quotients} -- The action of $\Gamma$ is orientation reversing and contains the antipodal mapping.
 Then $G / \Gamma$ is projective planar. \end{packed_head_enum} \end{lemma}

+\begin{proof} By Mani Theorem~\ref{thm:mani}, there exists a geometric embedding of $G$ into the sphere such that each automorphism of $G$ extends to an isometry of the sphere.
+Let $\widetilde\Gamma$ be the semiregular subgroup of isometries of the sphere corresponding to $\Gamma$.
+By Lemma~\ref{lem:quotients_of_sphere}, we get that $S^2 / \widetilde\Gamma$ is the sphere (a), the disk (b), or the projective plane (c).
+The key observation is that if $G\hookrightarrow S^2$ is an embedding, then it induces the embedding $G /\Gamma\hookrightarrow S^2 / \widetilde\Gamma$ of the quotient graph into the quotient surface.
+So $G / \Gamma$ is planar for (a) and (b), and projective planar for (c).

+Half-edges are created in $G / \Gamma$ when the embedding of $G$ places centers of edges into fixed points of non-trivial isometries in $\widetilde\Gamma$.
+Each rotation only fixes two opposite points of the sphere, so it might create half-edges only when its order is two.
+But a reflection $\tau$ in (b) fixes a great circle of $S^2$.
+Since the action of $\tau$ is semiregular, no vertex can be placed on this circle.
+Therefore, when the embedding of $G$ crosses this great circle from one hemisphere to the other, the center of an edge is placed on this great circle.
+Since the embedding of $G$ is symmetric with respect to $\tau$ along this great circle and $G$ is 3-connected, there are at least three edges crossing the great circle, resulting into at least three half-edges in $G / \langle \tau \rangle$.
+At least one of these half-edges remains in $G / \Gamma$. \end{proof}

 Figure~\ref{fig:quotients_of_primitive_graphs} shows examples of these types of quotients.
-We note that an antipodal quotient can be planar, but not necessarily; for an example, see Fig.~\ref{fig:big_picture}.
+We note that the antipodal quotient of a planar graph may, or may not, be planar; for an example, see Fig.~\ref{fig:big_picture}.

+\heading{Quotients of Primitive Graphs.} By Lemma~\ref{lem:primitive_graphs}, we know that every primitive graph $G_r$ is either 3-connected with attached single pendant edges, or $K_2$ or $C_n$ with attached single pendant edges.
+These attached single pendant edges only make $\Aut(G_r)$ smaller by Lemma~\ref{lem:aut_ess_3-conn}, and correspond to single pendant edges in $G_r / \Gamma$.
+Therefore it is sufficient to understand how possible quotients can look for 3-connected planar graphs, $K_2$ and $C_n$.